Brian E. Benson, MD

 George Thibault, MD

-Dr. George Thibault, MD is the President of the Josiah Macy Jr. Foundation since 2008.
-Immediately prior he served as the Vice President of Clinical Affairs at Partners Healthcare System in Boston and Director of the Academy at Harvard Medical School.
-Dr. Thibault is Chairman of the Board of the MGH Institute of Health Professions, and serves on the Board of the New York Academy of Sciences, the Institute on Medicine as a Profession, and the Lebanese American University.
-In addition, he serves on the President’s White House Fellows Commission and has chaired the Special Medical Advisory Group for the Department of Veteran’s Affairs for the past twelve years
+Dr. George Thibault, MD is the immediate past president of the Josiah Macy Jr. Foundation.
+Previously, he served as the Vice President of Clinical Affairs at Partners Healthcare System in Boston and Director of the Academy at Harvard Medical School.
+Dr. Thibault was Chairman of the Board of the MGH Institute of Health Professions and was on the Boards of the New York Academy of Sciences and the Lebanese American University.
+In addition, he served on the President’s White House Fellows Commission and chaired the Special Medical Advisory Group for the Department of Veteran’s Affairs.

 Barry Waldorf, Esq